prabirshrestha/synology-nomad/README.md

 # Accessing Nomad UI

 Nomad is accessiblity via the `SynologyIP:4646` port.
-Since acl is enabled you will need to loging via ssh and run `nomad acl boostrap` to generate the initial token.
+Since acl is enabled you will need to loging via ssh and run `nomad acl bootstrap` to generate the initial token.
 You can then use the `SecretID` as token to authorize the UI portal or generate other tokens.

 ```bash